Examination of the age-old home remedy of bleach baths for chronic skin issues is a helpful “natural” strategy for relief of symptoms.

 - Rinse off with warm water and quickly dry with a towel to avoid chills.

-According to Carrie Perez, MRSA expert and founder of MRSASupportGroup,
+According to Carrie Perez, MRSA expert and founder of MRSASupportGroup and EMFdetective:

 Insightful observation!

-What this woman endorsing the benefits of bleach baths is describing sounds more like a band-aid approach to resigning oneself with living with MRSA and managing the situation so it is bearable rather than an actual long-term solution to eliminating MRSA infections for good.
+What this woman is describing sounds more like a band-aid approach…resigning oneself to live with MRSA and managing the situation so it is bearable rather than an actual long-term solution that addresses root causes to eliminate it for good.

 What about a bleach bath to eliminate the itch and discomfort of eczema?
 Here’s what Jennifer Roberge, founder of The Eczema Company has to say: